 I grew up in an old, drafty house, just steps away from the railroad tracks that I now travel on every day.
 My mother’s house was built sometime during the Lincoln administration, long before the advent of electricity and home insulation.
-I believe Edison himself finally wired the house, but no one ever thought to insulate the walls.
+I believe Edison himself wired the house, but no one ever thought to insulate the walls.
 This, in turn, made the home a haven for mice trying to escape the wrath of cold New England winters.

 After my father died, his mother (my “Nana”) came to live with us for a short period of time.
 She was close to 80 years old, walked with a cane and was then suffering from the early stages of dementia.
 I was only about four years old, but I do remember her living with us.
 It was also about this time that my first encounter with a mouse home invasion occurred.

 We were all sitting around the TV room watching Ed Sullivan, when one of my sisters spotted a mouse.
 “MOUSE!”
 She cried.
 Everyone in the house jumped up on the nearest chair, table, couch etc. The rodent was undoubtedly as frightened as we were and scurried along the baseboard and finally disappeared into the kitchen.
-My Nana, enlivened by my sister’s screams, somehow got out of her chair, grabbed a broomstick and chased the rodent around the kitchen till she had it cornered.
+My Nana, enlivened by my sister’s screams, somehow got out of her chair, grabbed a broomstick and chased the rodent around the kitchen until she had it cornered.
 She then mercilessly beat it to a bloody pulp.
-To add insult to injury, she picked the mouse up by its tail, turned the hot tap water on and slowly scalded it death.
+To add insult to injury, she picked the mouse up by its tail, turned the hot tap water on and slowly scalded it to death.
 It was as if she were torturing it to set an example for other mice in the house.
 She wasn’t done yet.
 As a final insult, she took the mouse and flushed it down the toilet.
 I can still picture its furry little body, spinning counter-clock wise into the porcelain abyss.
 I don’t know who was more traumatized…the mouse or me.
 I’m guessing it was me!